tbckr/google-cloud-foundation/README.md

-# Google Cloud Foundation (Personal Edition & Work in Progress)
+# Opinionated Google Cloud Foundation

 This repository contains my customized, opinionated version of the Google Cloud Foundation based on the Cloud Foundation Toolkit (CFT).
 Please be aware that this is a personal adaptation and may not suit everyone's needs.

+**Disclaimer:** Please note that I am not affiliated with Google in any capacity.
+I assume no responsibility for any damages that may arise from using this repository; use it at your own risk.
+Additionally, these are my personal opinions and may not represent the views of my employer.

 ## Table of Contents